ishwarchandratiwari/sparkpost-api-documentation/services/templates.md

 - published: Published state of the template (true = published, false = draft).
 - description: Template description.
 - last_update_time: The time the template was last updated.
+- has_draft: flag indicating whether the template has a draft version.
+- has_published: flag indicating whether the template has a published version.

 Additional, templates owned by the Master subaccount will have the following field:
 - shared_with_subaccounts: Whether the template is shared with subaccounts.